bepisvr/bepisvr.github.io/README.md

 # Docs

-BepisVR is federated.
+BepisVR is federated (though user data is stored locally, federation is only used for user/world discovery, see [Design](https://github.com/bepisvr/bepisvr.github.io/tree/main/thoughts/Design.md)).

 You don't need to follow these tutorials to use Bepis VR!
 Instead, you can connect to a public instance hosted by someone else.

 These tutorials are if you want to host your own instance.